Baraboo High School: 2000s

-Around 2015 a parking lot and roof were being renovated, while an office was demolished by June of that year.
+Around 2015, a parking lot and roof were being renovated, while an office was demolished by June.
 As of 2018, a renovation program was underway; it was funded by a bond approved by 58% of the voters on November 8, 2016.
 Groundbreaking occurred on June 7, 2017.
-Eppstein Uhen Architects is responsible for the renovations.
-The renovations included a new fitness facility, fire sprinkler systems, temperature control infrastructure, and the following expanded facilities: art facilities, cafeteria, and a commons, a family and consumer education area, a physical education areas, and a technical education area.
-In addition the library and student services area were to be renovated.
-The renovations are to start in the west side of the school, and then go to other portions when that area was complete; that way classes could be held around the renovation schedule.
-The renovations had a total cost of $22 million.
+Eppstein Uhen Architects was responsible for the renovations, which included a new fitness facility, fire sprinkler systems, temperature control infrastructure, and the following expanded facilities: art facilities, cafeteria, and a commons, a family and consumer education area, a physical education areas, and a technical education area.
+In addition, the library and student services area were to be renovated.
+The renovations began on the west side of the school and then went to other portions when that area was complete; that way, classes could be held around the renovation schedule.
+The renovations cost $22 million.
 The expected completion date of the west side was spring 2018, and the overall scheduled completion date was August 2018; a ribbon-cutting ceremony for the newly-renovated school was scheduled for August 29, 2018.

-In November 2018, a photograph of students raising their hands in what looks like a Sieg Heil Nazi salute was shared on social media.
+In November 2018, a photograph of students raising their hands in a Nazi salute was shared on social media.
 The photographer who took the picture claimed that his instruction to the students was, "OK boys, you're going to say goodbye to your parents.
 So wave."
 One of the students photographed, who did not raise his hand, stated, "He did not say raise your hand in a Nazi symbol way.
 And I'm pretty sure my classmates just interpreted as raise your hand, let's do this as a joke."
 When asked if he knew what that gesture meant, another student present at the time stated, "No. Nobody knew what it was."
 An unnamed former Baraboo High student quoted in an article published in The Independent claimed that individuals pictured in the photograph openly used racial epithets in school, and upon reporting this behavior, the school administration failed to take action against them.
 The photo was condemned by the Auschwitz Memorial, State Senator Jon Erpenbach, and Wisconsin Governor-elect Tony Evers.
 School District Administrator Lori M. Mueller issued a statement that "the photo of students posted to #BarabooProud is not reflective of the educational values and beliefs of the School District of Baraboo.
 The District will pursue any and all available and appropriate actions, including legal, to address."
 On November 21, in a letter to parents, Mueller said the involved students are protected by the First Amendment from punishment by the district.

+In September 2021, the district settled a lawsuit from a former student alleging sexual assault and racial discrimination for $862,500.

+During the June 2024 graduation ceremony, the father of a graduate rushed onto the stage to prevent his daughter from shaking the hand of the superintendent, who is black.